image of the Temple banner flying in front of city hall

 Earn an On-campus or Online MPP at Temple University

-Working professionals and recent college grads can complete the online Master of Public Policy in two or three years.
+Students can complete both the on-campus and online Master of Public Policy in two or three years, although part-time students may take longer.
 You decide the learning pace that best balances your current career needs and your future career goals.
 When you graduate, you’ll be prepared to apply your newfound political understanding, policy analysis skills and leadership abilities and take the next step toward a life-changing career.
-Please visit the admissions page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 Master of Public Policy students can take advantage of elective courses offered by other College of Liberal Arts graduate programs as well as Temple University's hundreds of other courses.
 Examples include: